-The "HP" mode is used as follows:
+The "HP" mode is used for the following:

 - (1) To take sharp pictures of sports action and other fast-moving subjects. - (2) To take sharp pictures of your main subject but with the fore- and the background blurred.

 5. Taking wide depth-of-field pictures (Fig. 15)